Tracklit/TrackLitRN/replit.md

 - **Asset Management**: Local file uploads with cleanup services

 ## Recent Changes
-- July 9, 2025: Relocated date picker navigation above Target Times section ✅
+- July 9, 2025: Fixed date navigation to work correctly with both workout sessions and meets ✅
-  - Moved existing date navigation from top of page to above Target Times section
+  - Fixed critical bug where page would break when changing dates to days with meets instead of training sessions
-  - Applied right alignment instead of center alignment
+  - Moved date navigation to always be visible at top of page, not hidden when meets are present
-  - Restored date picker to full size for better visibility
+  - Enhanced session data processing to handle both meet days and workout days correctly
-  - Positioned within Track Workout card area, above Target Times collapsible
+  - Added comprehensive error handling for date calculations and meet detection
-  - Fixed date navigation functionality with proper error handling and transition effects
+  - Implemented proper transition states to prevent page breaks during date changes
-  - Added loading state and smooth transitions to prevent page breaks when changing dates
+  - Added loading state indicator during date navigation transitions
-  - Implemented handleDateNavigation helper function with fade transitions
+  - Date navigation now works seamlessly for all date combinations (workouts, meets, rest days)
 - July 9, 2025: Fixed gym data fetching and display issues ✅
   - Fixed "Gym data loading" message to only show on actual gym workout dates
   - Fixed 404 errors when fetching gym data for non-existent sessions